vmware-tanzu/pinniped/GOVERNANCE.md

 ### Specification / How it Solves the Use Cases
 Detailed explanation of the proposal's design.
 This will typically also detail how the specification supports the desired use cases.
+If some use cases or parts of some use cases are being deferred to a future proposal, that might be mentioned here as well.

 #### API Changes
 Describe how Pinniped's API will change.
 APIs include CLI commands,